 For more information about pain management in emergency situations for patients taking VIVITROL, refer to this fact sheet.

-13. “Is there a savings program to help me pay for VIVITROL?”
+13. "Is there a co-pay savings program card offer for VIVITROL?"

 Patients with a prescription for VIVITROL may be eligible for the VIVITROL® Co-pay Savings Program card.
-Eligible participants include patients with commercial health insurance and those with no insurance or electing not to use insurance.
-Ninety percent of insured patients using the program had no out-of-pocket expenses for VIVITROL.2 Patients can visit www.vivitrol.com to find out if they are eligible for the VIVITROL Co-pay Savings Program.
+Ninety percent of insured patients using the program had no out-of-pocket expenses for VIVITROL.2 Patients can visit www.vivitrol.com to find out if they are eligible and to review the full Terms and Conditions for the VIVITROL Co-pay Savings Program.